A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs

 \section{Abstract}

-Given a colouring of the edges of a graph, we say that the graph is exactly $m$-coloured if the number of distinct colours used by the colouring is $m$.
-The question of finding exactly $m$-coloured complete subgraphs was first considered by Erickson in 1994; Stacey and Weidl, in 1999, partially settled a conjecture made by Erickson and considered several related problems.
-The primary aim of this paper is to answer a question posed by Stacey and Weidl.
-We consider edge colourings of the complete graph on $\mathbb{N}$ with infinitely many colours, and study under which circumstances we can find exactly $m$-coloured complete subgraphs for every natural number $m$.
-We prove that if, for some natural number $m$, one cannot find an exactly $m$-coloured complete subgraph, then the colouring must admit a complete infinite subgraph which is coloured in one of exactly two specific ways.
-The techniques that we develop also enable us to resolve some further questions about finding exactly $m$-coloured complete subgraphs in colourings with finitely many colours.
+Given an edge colouring of a graph with a set of $m$ colours, we say that the graph is (\emph{exactly}) \emph{$m$-coloured} if each of the colours is used.
+We consider edge colourings of the complete graph on $\N$ with infinitely many colours and show that either one can find an $m$-coloured complete subgraph for every natural number $m$ or there exists an infinite subset $X \subset \N$ coloured in one of two canonical ways: either the colouring is injective on $X$ or there exists a distinguished vertex $v$ in $X$ such that $X \setminus \lbrace v \rbrace$ is $1$-coloured and each edge between $v$ and $X \setminus \lbrace v \rbrace$ has a distinct colour (all different to the colour used on $X \setminus \lbrace v \rbrace$).
+This answers a question posed by Stacey and Weidl in 1999.
+The techniques that we develop also enable us to resolve some further questions about finding $m$-coloured complete subgraphs in colourings with finitely many colours.